ReliSA/OSS-project-data-sources/wiki/Apache.md

 * **Code Lifecycle** - you can find out how often releases are made in each project on [Apache projects](https://projects.apache.org/projects.html)
 * **Code Quality** - the bug in Jire and releases ratio can be calculated
-* **Team Dynamics** - In Insights Github you can see how many commits are made per week
+* **Team Dynamics** - In GitHub Insights you can see how many commits are made per week
-* **Project Health** - In Insights Github you can see how many contributors added commits
+* **Project Health** - In GitHub Insights you can see how many contributors added commits

 ### Legend